Biography

 Structure Optimized Potential Refinement (SOPR)

-Structure-optimized potential refinement (SOPR) is designed to predict accurate and transferable interaction potentials from a provided set of site-site partial radial distribution functions, known as the inverse problem in statistical mechanics.
+Structure-optimized potential refinement (SOPR) is a machine learning assisted iterative Boltzmann inversion method designed to predict accurate and transferable interaction potentials from a provided set of site-site partial radial distribution functions.

 Structure and self-assembly are complex, emergent properties of matter that are often misrepresented by existing molecular simulation models.
-Bayesian optimization is an accurate and robust statistical method to optimize novel force fields based on experimental neutron/X-ray diffraction data to better model the structural behavior of liquid state systems.
+In this project, we use Bayesian optimization, an accurate and robust statistical method, to optimize novel force fields based on experimental neutron/X-ray diffraction data to better model the structural behavior of liquid state systems.

 Many-Body Effects from Neutron Scattering